 The biggest mistake people make with succulents is overwatering them.
 Waterlogged roots rot, the stem becomes squishy, and leaves fall off.
-On the surface, your succulent may look okay, until one day you find that your lower leaves have gone slimy and black.
+On the surface, your succulent may look okay until one day you find that your lower leaves have gone slimy and black.
 If any of your leaves look yellow, translucent, or slimy, you may be overwatering.
 Succulent roots are very sensitive and are super susceptible to root rot, so be careful with your watering habits!
 Most succulents only need to be watered once every 1 to 2 weeks.
 When they are actively growing, which is spring and summer for most succulents, drench the soil once a week.
-When they are dormant, usually in fall and winter, do so once a month.
+When dormant, usually in fall and winter, do so once a month.
 It is best to let their soil dry out completely before watering again!

 2. Using the Wrong Container